Reflecting Upon Irreducible Mind

 1-

-primitive irritability, still undifferentiated, then this thing should, IMHO,
+a primitive irritability, still undifferentiated, then this thing should,

-better be described not as a panaesthesia stuff/state, but rather as an "anaesthesia"
+IMHO, better be described not as a panaesthesia stuff/state, but rather

 It's